HackYourFuture/Assignments/README.md

 npm test
 ```

-The test runner examines the exercise files in your repo and if it finds exactly one modified exercise it will prompt you whether you want to test that one.
+The test runner examines the exercise files in your repository and if it finds one or more modified exercises it will prompt you whether you want to test the first one.
 For example:

 ```text
 ?
 Test modified exercise (1-JavaScript, Week2, ex1-giveCompliment)?
 (Y/n)